Buying a shipping container can get overwhelming and cumbersome. Let this blog be your step-by-step hassle-free guide to getting your hands on one!

 Step 5: Hire a container surveyor

-This step is mostly relevant if you want to lease your shipping containers.
+Reaching out to a surveyor is mostly relevant if you want to lease your shipping containers.

 This is often something the leasing companies make sure to do, a way of insuring themselves.
 If you want to learn more about the different inspections a container surveyor offers, have a look at this in-depth blog article.